 -

-Google Analytics: This is your go-to tool for tracking visitors, bounce rates, and conversions.
-You’ll get a detailed view of how people are finding your site and which pages are the most popular.
+Google Analytics: Track your visitors, bounce rates, and conversions.
+You’ll get detailed insights into how people are finding your site.

 -

-Google Search Console: This tool helps you track keyword rankings, click-through rates, and any issues with your site that might be affecting its performance.
+Google Search Console: Monitor keyword rankings, click-through rates, and site health.

 -

-Ahrefs or SEMrush: These tools give you a deeper dive into your SEO performance, including keyword rankings, backlinks, and site health.
+Ahrefs or SEMrush: Dive deeper into your SEO performance, including backlinks and site health.

 Happy optimizing! 🚀